 In terms of the long-term prospects of learning Python, the fact that it is used in everything from web development and gaming to machine learning and CAD should show you just how versatile it can be.

-Scratch is a superb option for younger kids because it leverages an accessible GUI and adds commands to draggable, droppable, and generally rearrangeable blocks that can quickly be assembled in an order that can conjure up animations, games, and all sorts of other creative projects.
+A scratch is a superb option for younger kids because it leverages an accessible GUI and adds commands to draggable, droppable, and generally rearrangeable blocks that can quickly be assembled in an order that can conjure up animations, games, and all sorts of other creative projects.

 As well as being supremely simple to use, Scratch has the added advantage of boasting an eager community of people who regularly share their own creations and offer support to others who want to get into the scene themselves.